UMDLARS/py-virus-demo/README.md

 You can try copying `backup/foo.notpy3` to `a.notpy3` (`cp backup/foo.notpy3 a.notpy3`).
 Now if you run any of the other scripts (e.g. `./foo.notpy3`), `a.notpy3` will become infect and have the virus prepending to it as well!

 ### Restoring The Scripts
-To quickly restore all of the non-virus `.notpy3` scripts you can run the `./restore.sh` script.
+To quickly restore all of the non-virus `.notpy3` scripts to their original states you can run the `./restore.sh` script.
 This will copy the backup copies of all of the scripts in `./backup` to the current directory.

 If you've messed up the backups you can reset your copy of this repo using `git reset --hard` or you can grab the originals from https://github.com/UMDLARS/py-virus-demo/tree/main/backup